jboulanger/imagej-macro/Cluster_Job/README.md

 5. Select the path to the network drive (on windows this will be the letter of the drive, for example Z:\)
 7. Write the path to the drive as accessible from the cluster.
 This should be starting by / (absolute path)
 8. Press ok

+## JOB array
+It might be more convenient to use a job array instead of a job.
+To define the array, a table is used with each line defining a job.
+This enable to define filenames but also various parameters that can be used by the .